-Spyware programs have prompted a number of legal challenges, as described in the pending suits section, below.
-The problem of spyware has also attracted attention from legislators, who have proposed laws to rein in the problem
+These programs have prompted a number of legal challenges, as described in the pending suits section, below.
+They have also attracted attention from legislators, who have proposed laws to rein in the problem

 I have followed these developments generally, I have written about the programs and their effects, and I have been retained as an expert in certain of these suits.
-This page indexes my research on my own and my work in selected cases.
+This page indexes my research and my work in selected cases.

 Analysis of substance and presentation of Claria's license agreement.
 The 5,900+ word, 63-page license is presented in a small scroll box with section headings merged into body text.
 Users who manage to read the license find surprising terms: Users must not run third-party tools (like Ad-Aware or Spybot) to remove Gator, and users must not investigate what personal information Gator tracks and sends.